1

 Objection: “No government will agree to this.
 Pure fantasy.”

-Response: Politicians follow the path of least resistance and most money.
-Make this the easiest, most profitable decision of their careers.
+Response: Politicians often follow the path of least resistance and most money.
+Aim to make this the easiest, most profitable decision of their careers.

 The military-industrial complex spends $127M yearly on lobbyists.
-You can’t beat them with moral arguments.
+It is hard to beat them with moral arguments.
 Beat them at their own game.

-Hire their best mercenaries to work for you.
+Hire their effective operatives to work for you.

 This isn’t fantasy.
-It’s a hostile takeover of the political influence market.
-Once 280 million voters demand it, refusal becomes politically impossible.
+It’s democratic participation at scale, leveling the playing field against concentrated interests.
+Once 280 million voters demand it, refusal becomes politically difficult.

 “I Don’t Trust Blockchain”